 Hand Fashioned By Farm Women & Fishermen's Wives, Mid 1800s to Early 1900s

-Boro textiles inherently tell on the tale of the struggle of a hardy people who lived in indescribable poverty were able to make ends meet.
-Frigid winters required hard-working thrifty women to add two or three layers of fabric to their husband’s work coat or pants.
+Boro textiles inherently tell on the tale of the struggle of a hardy people who lived in indescribable poverty who were able to make ends meet from very practical methods.
+Frigid winters required these hard-working thrifty women to add two or three layers of fabric to their husband’s work coat or pants.
 They mended the thin areas with patches of scrap fabric and reinforce the clothing with sashiko stitching, all in order to maximize warmth and to maintain the garment’s useful life.

 Up until the early 20th century, penniless Japanese farm women were obliged to spin homespun cotton fibers into threads or yarn, and then hand loom the strands into fabric for fashioning clothing (& household textiles) for their families.
 The Japanese call homemade, hand-stitched rural work clothing “noragi”... jackets, vests along with momohiki and monpe pants were the most common “noragi" garments.
 This sewing tradition was passed down from mother to daughter, from each generation to the next, and was part of the basic homemaking repertoire of every Japanese farmer's or fisherman's wife.